publiclab/plots2/README.md

 For installation, prerequisites include sqlite3 and rvm.
 [Click here for a complete list and instructions](https://github.com/publiclab/plots2/blob/main/doc/PREREQUISITES.md).

 ## Installation
+There are several ways to run your own instance of Public Lab:
 ### Standard Installation

 1. Fork our repo from https://github.com/publiclab/plots2.